byu-cpe/Maeser/sphinx-docs/development/admin_portal.md

 # The Admin Portal: Generating and Modifying Course Models

 Recall that in order to give the Maeser chatbot resources to pull from, the resources must be converted to an LLM-friendly format called a **vector store**.
 Writing Python scripts to [**embed new content**](./embedding.md) in this way can be cumbersome.
-To simplify the process of creating new vector stores and course models, the **Admin Portal** enables the ability to vectorize content and control chatbot behavior via a simple web client.
+To simplify the process of creating new vector stores and course models, the **Admin Portal** vectorizes content and controls chatbot behavior via a simple web client.

-The admin portal currently does the following:
+The admin portal currently has the following functionality:

 - **Create a New Course**
 - **Manage Courses**
 - **Modify a Course**
 - **Delete a Course**

-The admin portal is relatively new and is still a work in progress; ideally, there will be more functions in the future, like being able launch different handlers (like [**Discord**](./discord.md)).
+The admin portal is relatively new and is still a work in progress; ideally, there will be more functions in the future, like being able launch different handlers (such as [**Discord**](./discord.md)).

 ---